Support and study skills

-Also referred to as inter-library loans, this is a way of requesting books and journal articles that are not available in our libraries.
+This is a way of requesting books and journal articles that are not available in our libraries.
 See our Using other libraries page for details.

 Information Literacy is knowing when and why you need information, where to find it, how to evaluate, use and communicate it.